SaaS spend optimization: proven ways to reduce costs

 Cloud-based subscription platforms have fast become integral to business growth, thanks to their scalability, affordability, security measures, and even their reduced demands on IT teams.

 As a result, the amount being spent on these software-as-a-service (SaaS) applications has increased substantially.
-So much so that Gartner forecasts end-user spending on cloud application services to surpass $171 million in 2022.
+So much so that Gartner forecasts end-user spending on cloud application services to surpass $171 billion in 2022.
 That’s up 42% from 2020.

 Is this any surprise, given that there are now around 25,000 SaaS companies across the globe?